Lightweight Learning from Actuation-Space Demonstrations via Flow Matching for Whole-Body Soft Robotic Grasping: Learning in Simulation

-In simulation, the manipulated object moves on a planar surface without rotation, and its state $o$ is represented by two translational degrees of freedom ($C=2$).
-The SpiRob is aligned parallel to the tabletop, ensuring its motion plane coincides with the surface.
-The object is modeled as a cylinder of 30\,mm diameter, placed with its base on the table, as shown in Fig.~\ref{fig:simulation_data}.
+In simulation, the manipulated object is fixed on a planar surface with its state $o \in \mathbb{R}^2$ representing the object's 2D Cartesian coordinates.
+The SpiRob is aligned parallel to the tabletop.
+The object is modeled as a cylinder of 30\,mm diameter, and placed on the table, as shown in Fig.~\ref{fig:simulation_data}.
 Physical parameters such as mass, stiffness, and damping follow the settings in~\cite{wang2025spirobs}.